-HYDROGEN USES The U.S. hydrogen industry currently can produce over 8,000 mcf of hydrogen a year.
+HYDROGEN USES The U.S. hydrogen industry currently produces twenty million metric tons of hydrogen a year.
 Most of this hydrogen is used for industrial applications such as refining, treating metals, and food processing.

 The U.S. hydrogen industry currently produces several million cubic feet of hydrogen every day.
 Most of this hydrogen is used for industrial applications such as refining, treating metals, and food processing.